-DD Registry: Being determined eligible does not mean the person will immediately receive services.
+DD Registry & Wait List: Being determined eligible does not mean the person will immediately receive services.
 DD services are not an entitlement and there is limited funding available, as allocated by the Nebraska State Legislature.
 Funding for DD services is based upon funding priorities, as defined in Nebraska Rev. State Statute 83-1216.
-If funding is not available, the person is placed on the DD Registry.
-An adult must have Medicaid to be on the DD Registry.
+If funding is not available, the person is placed on the DD Registry, listing their date of need for services.
+A person's date of need may be as early as their date of application.
+Once their date of need has passed, they are considered to be waiting for services on the wait list.
+An adult on the wait list must have Medicaid.

-It is possible that a person may qualify for more than one Medicaid HCBS Note: waiver.
-For example, a person may qualify for both a Developmental Disability waiver and the Aged and Disabled (AD) waiver.
+It is possible that a person may qualify for more than one waiver.
+For Note: example, a person may qualify for both a Developmental Disability waiver and the Aged and Disabled waiver.
 Because there is often a wait for DD services, it may be possible for the person to utilize AD waiver services while waiting for DD services to become available.